Time to act –

 Panelists:

-Prof. Dr. Tanja Brühl, President of the Technical University of Darmstadt, Darmstadt
+Prof. Dr. Tanja Brühl, President of the Technical University of Darmstadt

 Dr. Thomas Mason, Director of Los Alamos National Laboratory, USA